-Intercollegiate Sports.
+Intercollegiate Sports

 Williams holds membership in the National Association of Intercollegiate Athletics and is a member of the American Midwest Conference.
-Williams sponsors teams in men's and women's basketball, baseball, women's volleyball, women's softball, men's and women's soccer, men's and women's cross country, and wrestling.
+Williams sponsors teams in men's and women's basketball, baseball, women's volleyball, women's softball, men's and women's soccer, men's and women's cross country, men's and women's golf, swimming, competitive cheer, and wrestling.